SCE-Development/ongakyu/README.md

-# OngaKyu
+# OngaKyu - 音ガキュウ

-Web UI for a shared speaker.
-Anyone with the URL can search YouTube, queue tracks, and control playback on a Raspberry Pi.
+Basic Web UI for people to use easily.
+Users can search things on YouTube then have it played on a Raspberry Pi.

 ```
 [Browser] ──► [Backend (Express + SQLite)] ──WebSocket──► [Pi (mpv + yt-dlp)]